maglietti/QB-OrderTrackingGuide/createOrders.md

 | Create an order | Start a new order and register it in the system | OrderList.xlsx | Orders |
 | Add item to order | List the items delivered in the order | LineItems.xlsx | Order Items |

-## Review the Orders Spreadsheet
+## Review the Orders spreadsheet

 Moving through Drew's spreadsheets, the next in line is the `OrderList.xlsx` spreadsheet.
-Again, we'll start by taking a look at the spreadsheet and understanding what is stored in it.
+Again, we'll start by taking a look at the spreadsheet and understanding what's stored in it.
 Open the `OrdersList.xlsx` file and take notes about its structure.

 ![](assets/images/ordersTable.png)